The Bankrate promise

 How does cash value life insurance work?

-- Cost of the insurance: Every month, part of your premium will go toward the death benefit that will be paid out upon your death.
+- Cost of the insurance: Every month, part of your premium contributes to your death benefit coverage that will be paid out upon your death.

 - Overhead and fees: You’ll also pay money towards the insurance company’s operating costs and you’ll pay fees associated with your cash-value account, just like with any other investment account.